Product Recommendation Engine

 Sound familiar?

-• Generic recommendation engine not reflecting your actual catalogue structure or user behaviour?
+• Generic recommendation engine not reflecting your actual catalog structure or user behavior?

 • No way to measure whether your recommendations are actually driving engagement or revenue?

-RaftLabs builds custom recommendation systems for e-commerce, SaaS, and media platforms in the US, UK, and Australia.
-We develop collaborative filtering, content-based, hybrid, and LLM-powered models trained on your data.
-Projects start at $25,000 and deliver in 8-16 weeks.
+A product recommendation engine suggests the right items to each user from your catalog.
+RaftLabs builds custom engines for e-commerce, SaaS, and media platforms across the US, UK, Europe, Canada, and the UAE, using collaborative filtering, content-based, hybrid, and LLM-powered models trained on your data.
+A validated v1 starts around $25,000 to $45,000.

 Trusted by